Table of Contents

 Beams and Batten bars design (Fig 14 – Fig 18)

-- The batten bar/gasket system should fully encapsulate panel edges to ensure a perfect seal to prevent any emissions.
+- The batten bar/gasket system should fully encapsulate panel edges to ensure a perfect seal to prevent emissions.

-- Gasketed stainless steel batten fasteners provide extra security for a water-tight connection
+- Gasketed stainless steel batten fasteners provide extra security for a water-tight connection.

 - Double web beams allow for a heavier load-bearing ability, greater unsupported clear span, and possible lower profiling.
 The extruded box beam prevents buckling failure compared with I-Beams with less material.

-- Unique designs have the gasket is fully enclosed, non-exposed, and protected by the batten against ultra-violet exposure and seal degradation.
+- Unique designs have the gasket fully enclosed, non-exposed, and protected by the batten against ultra-violet exposure and seal degradation.

 The Node

-Support Connection details
+Support Connection Details

-List of accessories could include
+A list of accessories could include

 - PV Vents